grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 While Hemi took over for Cassandra, Percy climbed back up into the control room and had Gregory adjust their rudder so they were on a more direct route.

 Ten minutes later another ping echoed through the hull, piercing through the quiet drone of the slowly-moving _Prospect_.
 Hemi quoted the distance and direction of the ping source to the control room.
-Percy ground her teeth against the electrical ring that had shook her nerves.
+Percy ground her teeth.
 She willed the pursuers to get lost in the storm that still raged above.

-The ping prompted Gregory to speak up.
-"Captain Percy, don't you think we should try talking them into _not_ shooting at us?
+The ping prompted Gregory to speak up again, "Captain Percy, don't you think we should try talking them into _not_ shooting at us?
 Someone over there must be a reasonable person and realize we are an unarmed cargo sub."
+[//]: # (2k words from last EDIT point)

 "The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection," said Percy.
 "We aren't going to pass any inspections with our current cargo.
 And something tells me those guys aren't going be open to a bribe either..."
 She trailed off.
 "Besides, they are out of ship-to-ship range now -- probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.